codepath/android_guides/Building-Simple-Chat-Client-with-Parse.md

 ## 13. Live Queries

-Alternatively, assuming the server is configured properly to support it (see [[this guide|Configuring-a-Parse-Server#adding-support-for-live-queries]]), we can also use [[Parse Live Queries|Building-Data-driven-Apps-with-Parse#live-queries]] to listen for new messages.
+Alternatively, assuming the server is configured properly to listen to the Message object for changes (see [[this guide|Configuring-a-Parse-Server#adding-support-for-live-queries]]), we can also use [[Parse Live Queries|Building-Data-driven-Apps-with-Parse#live-queries]] to listen for new messages.
 We can disable the use of the `postDelayed()` runnable that we created in the earlier step:

 ```java
 // myHandler.postDelayed(mRefreshMessagesRunnable, POLL_INTERVAL);